darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 # module controls

 radius
-: The radius of the blur
+: The radius of the blur.

 soften with
-: The blur algorithm to use
+: The blur algorithm to use:
 : - _gaussian blur_: Blur all image channels (L, a, b)
 : - _bilateral filter_: Blur the L channel only, while preserving edges